OpenDSA/OpenDSA/RST/en/FLSlides/DFA.rst

 .. slide:: A Final Example

    Consider the language "accept all strings on :math:`\{0, 1\}` that does not contain the substring 001.
-[Linz Example 2.4]

    You should work this out on your own, its a good test of your understanding!